 Unlike a Qualified Registry, which is limited to only reporting MIPS measures as defined by CMS, a QCDR may also submit custom quality measures.
 These QCDR measures are reviewed and approved by CMS annually and allow clinicians greater flexibility to select measures which may be more applicable to their practices.

-For 2018 CMS has approved the 22 QCDR measures submitted by the ACR, increasing the total measures available to radiologists and radiation oncologists from 58 to 78.
-These additional measures are calculated from data submitted to six NRDR registries and were developed by the ACR to give radiologists options that may be more meaningful and applicable to the care they provide.
+For 2022, CMS has approved 22 QCDR measures submitted by the ACR, making 65 total measures available to radiologists and radiation oncologists.
+These additional measures are calculated from data submitted to the NRDR registries (specifically GRID and DIR) and were developed by the ACR to give radiologists options that may be more meaningful and applicable to the care they provide.

 Using NRDR as a QCDR

-Collecting Data: The MIPS portal accepts data and information for all MIPS Quality Measures, Improvement Activities (IA), and Advancing Care Information (ACI).
+Collecting Data: The MIPS portal accepts data and information for all MIPS Quality Measures, Improvement Activities (IA), and Promoting Interoperability (PI).